AudeAllen/PDA_Project2/README.md

 ### ***Roughwork CH4 and Temperature***

+Roughwork pre analysis of CH4 and Temperature

 ### ***Analysis CH4 and Temperature***

+Graphs and analysis of CH4 and Temperature.

 ### ***Lead Lag CH4 and Temperature***

+Graphs of lead and lag analysis.
+Analysis on these graphs.

 ### ***Frequency Analysis CH4 and Temperature***

+Frequency analysis on both CH4 and temperature using the Fourier Transform.

 5 Analyse Irish Context
 ======

 In this section of my project I have completed analysis of Irelands temperature anomoly from the early 1900's to the present day.
-I have looked at lead, lag features during this analysis as well as frequency analysis
+I have looked at lead, lag features as well as frequency analysis/

 6 Predict Global Temperature Anomoly
 ======

 In this section I will predict global temperature anomaly over next few decades by performing regression analysis on the temperature anomoly data.
-This data spans a number of decades from 1850 to 2023.
+This base data spans a number of decades from 1850 to 2023.